philipturner/PythonKit/README.md

 Swift framework to interact with Python.

-> NOTE: This fork has been modified to make some internal declarations public.
+> NOTE: This fork has been modified to make some internal declarations public and compile into a Linux-compatible dynamic library.
 Its purpose is to allow more flexibility for Swift-Python interop in [Swift-Colab](https://github.com/philipturner/swift-colab).
 Do not use this Swift package.

 ## Requirements